Jezlookingawesome/killerbot/README.md

 - `!stats` — shows bot stats
 - `!credits` — shows who made the bot
 - `/help` — paginated command list (slash command)
+-# (there's way more commands because I can update the bot but I don't wanna update the readme, so I guess this one just includes the main commands of the bot)

 ---